+Log on to www.walkerswoodsatcarolinaforest.com frequently for POA information.
 If you are on Facebook, check out the Walkers Woods at Carolina Forest page to connect with your neighbors.
-Log on to www.walkerswoodsatcarolinaforest.com for POA information.
-And if you have any items you would like me to include in this column, please send them to me at email@example.com.
-Enjoy the Columbus Day weekend.
+And if you have any items you would like me to include in this column, please send them to me at firstname.lastname@example.org.
+Have a great week.